AsherNoor/Wordlister/README.md

 -----
 You will find 4 files in here:

-1- Wordlister.exe (Executiable for Windows)
+1- Wordlister.exe (Executable for Windows)

 2- Wordlister.py